theartofeducation/clubhouse-go/README.md

 The library will create a new Epic on Clubhouse.

+### Webhooks

+The library will parse webhooks and validate webhook signatures.

 ### Mocking

 Full mocks for all features are included to make testing consuming modules easier.